nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 ![](images/getting-started-nautobot-ui/42-address-search-v2.png)

 Example two shows a Device-specific search:
-1. Search for `edge`
+1. Search for `edge`; this takes you to a search results page
 2. In the drop-down selector to the right, select **Devices**
-3. Devices with `edge` in the name
+3. Search results for Devices with `edge` in the name
-4. *Tenants* for each Device
+4. *Tenants* for each Device (if applicable)
 5. *Device Type* for each Device
 6. *Site* for each Device

+Clicking on an of the links for the results takes you to the main page for that object.
+For example:
-Clicking on the `Vancouver 1` Site takes you to the main page for the Site.
+* Clicking on the `Vancouver 1` Site takes you to the main page for the Site.
-Clicking on the `edge2.van1` Device takes you to the main page for the Device
+* Clicking on the `edge2.van1` Device takes you to the main page for the Device

 ![](images/getting-started-nautobot-ui/41-device%20search%20results.png)